Gvistic/Firework-Show/README.md

-# RodisFireworks
+# 🎆 Rodis Fireworks

 Welcome to the Rodis Firework Show Developer Event!
-    You can use this firework module to create your own amazing firework shows! 🎆
+You can use this firework module to create your own amazing firework shows!

  ## Installation